slevithan/regex/README.md

 `Regex.make` is a template tag for dynamically creating **modern, readable, native JavaScript regular expressions** with advanced features.
 It's lightweight, has no dependencies, and supports all ES2024+ regex features.

-Highlights include freely spacing your regexes and adding comments (via implicit flag <kbd>x</kbd>), saving you from [ReDoS](https://en.wikipedia.org/wiki/ReDoS) via atomic groups with `(?>…)`, and robust support for context-aware interpolation of `RegExp` instances, escaped strings, and partial pattern strings.
+Highlights include freely spacing your regexes and adding comments (via implicit flag <kbd>x</kbd>), saving you from [ReDoS](https://en.wikipedia.org/wiki/ReDoS) via atomic groups `(?>…)`, and robust support for context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 📜 Contents